Lamporecchio

-Lamporecchio ([lampoˈrekkjo]) is a comune (municipality) in the Province of Pistoia in the Italian region Tuscany, located about 30 km west of Florence and about 13 km south of Pistoia, 15 km east of Montecatini Terme, and 4 km west of Vinci.
+Lamporecchio ([lampoˈrekkjo]) is a comune (municipality) in the province of Pistoia, in the Italian region of Tuscany, located about 30 km west of Florence and about 13 km south of Pistoia, 15 km east of Montecatini Terme, and 4 km west of Vinci.

 Lamporecchio is the birthplace of Francesco Berni, a poet.
 From here started its ascent as one of the most important noble families of Tuscany, the Rospigliosi, which later moved to Pistoia and Rome, reaching the papacy with Clement IX.

-The town is known for the invention of brigidini, which are thin anise flavored wafers.
+The town is known for the invention of brigidini, which are thin anise flavored wafers, and the berlingozzo, a typical Carnival cake.

 Lamporecchio borders the following municipalities: Cerreto Guidi, Larciano, Quarrata, Serravalle Pistoiese, Vinci.